In a Nutshell:

 On the face of it, the CirC starts well.
 The massage track runs down the back of the chair and under the seat, so when you’re sitting in it, you’ll get a massage that runs from your shoulders to your glutes and the backs of your thighs.

-Bear in mind though, that this is a smallish chair, so the massage track is only 34” in length.
-For the sake of comparison, some L-Track chairs have tracks up to fifty inches long.
+Bear in mind that this is a smallish chair, so the massage track is only 34” in length.
+For comparison, some L-Track chairs have tracks up to fifty inches long.

 We’re not knocking the track length, but it is something to be aware of.
 The rollers, however, are a genuine disappointment.
 Dual rollers are outdated technology.